Joe Durant holds off Bernhard Langer in The Ally Challenge

 The 57-year-old Durant closed with a 4-under 68 to finish at 17-under 199 at Warwick Hills.
 He won for the fourth time on the PGA Tour Champions after winning four times on the PGA Tour.

+“I’ve got to give thanks to one of my best friends at home, Steve Fell, who’s a golf coach, my son’s golf coach, and Ray Schuessler and Brad Faxon,” Durant said.
+“They’ve all been trying to help me with my putting because I’ve been putting so poorly and those three guys have really just made some changes in my mind that helped me a lot this week.
+I putted beautifully and just fortunate to hang on by one.”

 A stroke behind Langer and Doug Barron entering the round, Durant had four birdies in a six-hole stretch on the front nine and added a birdie on the par-5 16th.
-He drove left on 18 into an adjacent fairway, hit his second over the trees but well short of the green, also left his third short and chipped past.
+He drove left on 18 into an adjacent fairway, clipped a branch hitting over the trees, left his third short of the green and chipped past.

+“I haven’t been in that position in quite a while and I had a lot of things in my brain that shouldn’t have been in my brain,” Durant said.
+“I’m a good driver of the ball, too, but I just stepped up there and I didn’t have a clear picture of the shot I wanted to hit and I just completely flared it.

+“I was very fortunate to be in the other fairway, but still had to get the second shot up over the trees, and I clipped the tree.
+Actually had the perfect yardage for me, a 60-yard wedge shot is the perfect yardage for me, but that just shows you how nervous I was and I dumped that one.
+I was somehow fortunate to just wiggle in that second putt.”

 Langer parred the 18th, hitting into two bunkers, in a 70.
 Two days after shooting his age on his 64th birthday, the German star had just one back-nine birdie — matching Durant on the 16th.
 Langer has 41 Champions victories, four off Hale Irwin’s record.